renehorstmann/Modern-C-Guide/README.md

 #### <a name="S-err-debug_time"></a> Debug Time
-If a function is misused, use assertions.
+If a function is misused (should have called another way), use assertions.
 For example:
 ```c
 static int machine;